mxjp/rvx/docs/reference/signals.md

 If updates from a batch cause immediate recursive side effects, these are also processed as part of the batch.

 ## `memo`
-Watch an expression and get a function to reactively access it's latest result with the same [equality check](#equality) that is also used for signals.
+Run a function and re-run when any accessed signals are updated.

+This is the same as [`effect`](#effect) except that it returns a function to reactively access the latest return value.

 === "JSX"
 	```jsx